UMR-CNRS-7267/Metacongo_Paper/README.md

 $ samtools view -b -f 4 Read_vs_human_sorted.bam > Unmapped.bam

-# This line produce the unmapped list BUT with duplication
+# This line produces the unmapped list BUT with duplication
 # Have to remove duplicated reads at the end using seqkit

 $ samtools view  Unmapped.bam  |awk '{print $1}' > Unmapped.list